 Humidity

 The bigger the aquarium, the more humid a room becomes.
 This is less of a concern in a large room because the water molecules have room to circulate.
-However, small spaces with high humidity levels can quickly develop chronic problems with black mold.
+However, small spaces with high humidity levels can develop chronic problems with black mold.

-Get a hygrometer if you sleep in a room with a fish tank, as this will measure the humidity level in your room, which should always be below 50%.
-Ventilate your room as much as possible without reducing ambient temperature, and consider using a dehumidifier.
+Get a hygrometer if you sleep in a room with a fish tank because this will measure the humidity level in your room, which should always be below 50%.

 Can a Fish Tank in Your Bedroom Make You Sick?